Exhibition & Events

 Student/Child - $5 on Saturday

-The 21st Anniversary Soulé Live Steam Festival in Meridian, Mississippi will show how things were made and how hard people worked back in the early 20th century.
+The 22nd Annual Soulé Live Steam Show in Meridian, Mississippi will show how things were made and how hard people worked back in the early 20th century.
 These workers’ efforts in the past have helped improve the standard of living we enjoy today.
 This event is hosted at historic Soulé Steam Feed Works, America’s last intact steam engine factory.
-Always held on the first Saturday of November, this year the festival falls on Friday and Saturday, November 1-2, 2024 from 9 a.m. to 4 p.m.
-This event attracts visitors from across the country.
-Each year visitors come from across the nation to celebrate our industrial heritage and experience "Live Steam."
+Always held on the first Saturday of November, this year the festival falls on Friday and Saturday, October 31-November 1, 2025 from 9 a.m. to 4 p.m.
+This event attracts visitors from across the nation and other countries.
+They come to celebrate our industrial heritage and experience "Live Steam."
 The sights, sounds and feel of engines operating using real steam (not compressed air) provides a unique experience for visitors of all ages.

 The Soulé factory buildings date to the turn-of-the-20th century.
 Most of the original equipment and fixtures still remain in place and are in operation during the festival.
 The 1907 machine shop still uses the original 106’-long, belt-driven drive shaft to power equipment.
 As you walk through the foundry—a state-of the-art industrial building when it was built in 1917—you’ll find the Paxson Cupola Furnace, which was fired by coke and produced tons of molten iron weekly.
 The Pattern Shop, housed on the second floor of the foundry, is complete with antique woodworking equipment.
 The foundry’s core-making department is another rare feature that survives.